cytawek/cytawek/README.md

 - 👋 Hi, I’m @cytawek - Marcin Cytawa
-- 👀 I’m interested in IT Support 2nd line and/or JAVA/Python
+- 👀 I’m interested in IT: Support 2nd line and/or JAVA/Python
-- 🌱 I’m currently learning some python frameworks (web scrapping/ui)
+- 🌱 I’m currently learning: some python frameworks (web scrapping/ui)
-- 💞️ I’m looking to collaborate on some new challanges.
+- 💞️ I’m looking to: collaborate on some new challanges.
-- 📫 How to reach me by LinkedIn
+- 📫 How to reach me: by LinkedIn

 <!---
 cytawek/cytawek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.